gpbl/react-day-picker/website/docs/basics/navigation.md

 from-to-month
 ```

-## Using a drop-down to change the month
+## Choosing a caption layout

-When limiting the navigable months, use `captionLayout` to display a drop-down
+When limiting the navigable months, use `captionLayout="dropdown"` to display a drop-down
 (a select HTML element) for navigating between months – instead of the previous
 / next buttons.